maurandco/contract/contract.md

 \
 \
 \______________________________________________________________________
-Signed by and on behalf of ​[ FREELANCER NAME ]
+Signed by and on behalf of ​Maurer Labs, LLC

 \______________________________________________________________________
 Title